vsathyasubramanian/python-gnutella/README.md

 # Python Gnutella

-A simple Gnutella-like file sharing system with a command line interface
+A simple Gnutella-like file sharing protocol tool with a command line interface

 ## Requirements